Goles/WWDC-Dataset/README.md

 # WWDC Session Dataset

-## Why? 💡
+## Why? :bulb:

 Because, who doesn't like scraping!?

-In reality...
-I built the dataset because I found out that a lot of applications/utilities that deal with WWDC Session data, often get broken when Apple updates their websites and links.
+I built the dataset because I found out that a lot of applications/utilities that deal with WWDC session data, often get broken when Apple updates their websites and links.
 That's still going to keep happening, but now those apps can point to the relevant dataset files and the community can keep those up-to-date.
-In that way, there's less duplicated effort and everyone wins.

-Applications are varied, from educational iOS-related projects that could use some Apple related data instead of some random dataset, to actual apps that might want deal with WWDC sessions in some way or another.
+The code used to build the dataset is also available so that it can be kept updated.

-## Format 📄
+## Format :page_facing_up:

 ```JSON
 {